Analysis | Limit Travel to Fight Coronavirus? The Pros and Cons

 8. What has this meant for the travel business?

-Flight cancellations have skyrocketed since the virus’s outbreak, and a trade group of Asian airlines urged governments to roll back or refrain from using travel restrictions, arguing that the virus is now being spread through local transmission.
+Airlines in Europe and the U.S. are pleading for government support to weather the most brutal downturn in the industry’s history.
+Flight cancellations have skyrocketed since the outbreak of the virus.
+A trade group of Asian airlines urged governments to roll back or refrain from using travel restrictions, arguing that the virus is now being spread through local transmission.
 Most international air carriers have halted service to China and the restrictions announced by Trump will stop flights on some of the most popular routes to the U.S., the world’s largest air travel market.
-France, Germany and the Netherlands are home to three of the top 10 gateways to the U.S., according to the U.S. Department of Transportation.
-Even before the U.S. clampdown, the financial toll was estimated at as much as $113 billion in lost revenue for carriers, whose shares have tumbled.
 Cruise companies have also suffered and some ships have found themselves temporarily trapped at sea, as governments seek to keep cases away from their shores.
-Carnival Corp. shares plunged after its Princess Cruises division halted all sailings for two months, affecting 18 ships.
+Carnival Corp.’s cruise ship unit halted all sailings for two months, affecting 18 ships.

 To contact the reporter on this story: Tara Patel in Paris at tpatel2@bloomberg.net